andreaevferrari/andreaevferrari.github.io/README.md

 </p>

 <p style="font-size:14px;">
 This question is fundamental if one wants to discover dualities in an autamated way, for instance.
 I am currently pioneering such approaches.
-See this <a href="https://icml.cc/virtual/2025/poster/44740" target="_blank">ICML25</a> paper for some first results.
+See this <a href="https://icml.cc/virtual/2025/poster/44740" target="_blank">ICML25</a> paper for some first results. <a href="./talks/Duality_ML.pdf" target="_blank">sample slide deck</a>.

 </p>